 The Scrum Master

-In conclusion, the course explores opportunities to scale up the benefits of Scrum having established the basics:
+The course explores opportunities to scale up the benefits of Scrum having established the basics:

 - Increasing team effectiveness as a result of better collaboration, technology, quality.

 - Growing the development team from a group of individuals to a collaborative team.